 Salifu Mahama, PhD

-Dr. Mahama has been part of the SIT program for almost 10 years as a lecturer, research advisor, and language coordinator.
+Dr. Mahama has been with SIT in Ghana since 2003 as a lecturer, research advisor, and language coordinator.
 He holds a PhD in linguistics from the University of Reading in the United Kingdom and is currently a lecturer and research fellow at the University of Development Studies (UDS) in Navrongo.
 Prior to joining UDS, Dr. Mahama served as assistant director for the Tamale Institute of Cross-Cultural Studies (TICCS) and a researcher for Associates for Change (AFC), and he spent three years with the Ministry of Education in the Tolon Kumbungu District in the Northern Region of Ghana.
 Dr. Mahama speaks nine languages, including Russian and French, which he studied in Russia and France respectively.
 Recently he joined the University of Development Studies, where he continues assisting SIT Study Abroad students in developing ISP topics and conducting their fieldwork.

 John Collins, PhD